 The critical aspect is to make sure that the TNA is continually evolving and moving forwards as the student progresses; the student, with their supervisor, should be reviewing and updating it regularly.

-The work done on the TNA can feed into the relevant regular GSS reporting and it will be referenced in the new Graduate Supervision System.
+The work done on the TNA can feed into the relevant regular Graduate Supervision Reporting (GSR) system.

 Remember that Research Councils expect us as a research organisation to have mechanisms in place to assess and monitor individual student training needs, and to provide individually appropriate training and development opportunities.